tsandrini/immutable-insights/src/content/posts/markdown-extended.md

 ---
 title: Markdown Extended Features
 published: 2024-05-01
-description: "Read more about Markdown features in Fuwari"
+description: 'Read more about Markdown features in Fuwari'
-image: ""
+image: ''
 tags: [Demo, Example, Markdown, Fuwari]
-category: "Examples"
+category: 'Examples'
 draft: false
 ---

 ## GitHub repository cards
 You can add dynamic cards that link to GitHub repositories, on page load, the repository information is pulled from the GitHub API.

 ::github{repo="Fabrizz/MMM-OnSpotify"}